The Best Humidifier in Australia for 2022

 The rest are premium features.

 Most of the humidifiers we reviewed had an optional aromatherapy feature.
 Rather than adding oils directly to the water tank – which can cause damage or discolouration – you soak a pad.
-As scent-spreading isn’t the primary purpose of a humidifier, if you’re really keen on this we recommend you take a look at the best essential oil diffusers in Australia.

 To create an ambiance or comfort your child through the night, some humidifiers also have a nightlight.